voiceflow/demos-n-examples/langchain-local-knowledgebase/README.md

 cp .env.example .env
 ```

-To create the containers and install the required dependencies, run:
+To create the containers, install the required dependencies and launch the server, run:

 ```bash
 yarn build